 - Miscellaneous: In most cases, there are still regulations on secrecy and the return of keys and work equipment in the contract.

-Here is a sample you can compare to your employer’s offer:
+Here is a sample (only in Gernab) you can compare to your employer’s offer.

 Important note: German language skills will help here.
 A lot.
 If you use our sample contract “termination agreement” as a guide, you should make sure that you are completely clear about the meaning of the German sample text in every detail.
 Please bear in mind that by deciding on the text of the contract you will bring about legal consequences, which may not be the right ones for you in your case.
 Bottom line: If not everything is clear, seek legal advice.

-3. What you should always do before signing a termination agreement?
+What you should always do before signing an agreement?